selvasingh/migrate-Java-EE-app-to-azure/README.md

 #### Add MySQL Profile

-Add a new profile for PostgreSQL in `pom.xml`:
+Add a new profile for MySQL in `pom.xml`:

 ```xml
 <profile>
   <id>mysql</id>